 Rare diseases currently affect 3.5% – 5.9% of the worldwide population.
-In the United States. the total number of Americans living with a rare disease is estimated at between 25-30 million and, only a few types of rare diseases are tracked when a person is diagnosed which includes certain infectious diseases, birth defects, and cancers.
+In the United States, the total number of Americans living with a rare disease is between 25-30 million.

-As most rare diseases are not tracked, it is hard to determine the exact number of rare diseases or how many people are affected.
+As in most cases, rare diseases are not tracked, and it is hard to determine the exact number of rare diseases or how many people are affected.

 What is a rare disease or orphan disease?

 Definitions of rare diseases vary from country to country.
-In the United States, a rare disease is defined as a condition that affects fewer than 200,000 people in the US.
+In the United States, a rare disease is a condition that affects fewer than 200,000 people.

 Rare diseases became known as orphan diseases because drug companies were not interested in adopting them to develop treatments.

 Over the past five years, one-third of the drugs approved by the FDA are for rare diseases, and of which one-third of first-in-class New molecular entities (NMEs) is to treat rare diseases.
 FDA approved more than 600 orphan drugs since the passage of the Orphan Drug Act in 1983.

 Researchers have performed many clinical trials in rare diseases all over the world.
 Many regulators provide regulatory incentives to encourage research in rare diseases to develop orphan drugs.